Important information regarding criminal and abuse background checks and fingerprinting

 Summer and Fall Internships - May 1

-Give the application to the department internship coordinator.
-The coordinator gives final approval and keeps your application on file.
+give the application to the department internship coordinator.
+The coordinator will

 Your Review of Your Internship